lhbikos/ReCenterPsychStats/docs/08-FactorialANOVA.md

 ### Working the Problem with R and R Packages

 #### Narrate the research vignette, describing the IV and DV.
 Miniminally, the data should allow the analysis of a 2 x 3 (or 3 X 2) design.
-At least one of the problems you work should have a significant interaction effect so that follow-up is required.
+At least one of the problems you work should have a significant interaction effect so that follow-up is required {-}

 I want to ask the question, do course evaluation ratings for the traditional pedagogy dimension differ for students in the ANOVA class as a function of: